The page below contains the following information;

 - Black formal blazer with the school crest

-- House metal lapel badge
+- House lapel badge

 - Plain white short or long sleeved collared shirt; tucked in at all times with sleeves rolled down